Las Colinas APT System: Operations

-Since the 1996 reopening, the fare-free system has been run by the Dallas County Utility and Reclamation District.
-It now runs from 6:00am to 6:00pm on weekdays for the benefit of office workers riding to Bell Tower/Mandalay Canal Station to eat lunch at the restaurants located there, as well as DART passengers boarding at Tower 909.
+Since the 1996 reopening, the fare-free system was run by the Dallas County Utility and Reclamation District.
+It ran from 6:00am to 6:00pm on weekdays for the benefit of office workers riding to Bell Tower/Mandalay Canal Station to eat lunch at the restaurants located there, as well as DART passengers boarding at Tower 909.

 Track routing

-Phase I, which included part of the outer loop's western section and part of one inner loop, remains the only segment in service.
-The guideway contains two tracks with space for a third if demand warrants, and is grade-separated for the length of the route.
+Phase I, which included part of the outer loop's western section and part of one inner loop, remains the only segment in service until closure.
+The guideway contained two tracks with space for a third if demand warrants, and is grade-separated for the length of the route.
 Contrary to popular rumors, the system was never meant to be expanded beyond the Las Colinas Urban Center.